Arizona Corporation Commission (ACC)

 What does this all mean?

 The utilities sometimes claim that the ACC can override local laws that require undergrounding.
 We can find no support for this claim and would welcome evidence otherwise.
-We believe it relies on a fundamental misunderstanding of the ACC’s jurisdiction.
-While the line siting statute has a mechanism for overriding local laws under very narrow circumstances (ARS 40-360.06(D): ”unreasonably restrictive and compliance therewith is not feasible in view of technology available”), the ratemaking statute has no such mechanism.
-And the line siting statute does not apply to underground lines.
+We believe it relies on a fundamental or deliberate misunderstanding of the ACC’s jurisdiction.
+While the line siting statute has a mechanism for issuing a Certificate of Environmental Compatibility in spite of local laws (ARS 40-360.06(D): if a law is ”unreasonably restrictive and compliance therewith is not feasible in view of technology available”), the ACC does not have the power to regulate the enforceability of local laws.
+Moreover, line siting statute does not apply to underground lines.

 Thus, if your local laws have an undergrounding requirement, the ACC should not be able to stop their enforcement.
 And, we have not seen any evidence that the ACC has ever denied rate recovery for complying with local laws.
 If you have such evidence, please send it.
 In fact, Arizona utilities would not have over $6 billion of underground lines in service on their FERC balance sheets, which is net of “contributions in aid of construction,” if denial of rate recovery by the ACC were standard practice (see FERC filings here).